 I highly recommend looking into different types of organizers as well.
 These can save space and save time!

 10. Start saying no more often.

 One of the ways we add clutter to our life is by agreeing to more than we can actually handle.
-While I am a big fan of stepping outside of your box and saying yes to everything, there are situations when you should probably say no. If you say yes to everything, but are ready to pull your hair out, then saying no is good way to simplify your life in 2019.
+While I am a big fan of stepping outside of your box and saying yes to everything, there are situations when you should probably say no. If you say yes to everything, but are ready to pull your hair out, then saying no is good way to simplify your life.